-1 Traditional Discrete Event Simulation (DES) scheduler for SystemC 2 Synchronous Parallel Discrete Event Simulation (PDES) scheduler for SystemC 3 Out-of-Order Parallel Discrete Event Simulation (OoO PDES) scheduler for SystemC 4 RISC Compiler and Simulator for Out-of-Order PDES of SystemC 5 Scaled RISC tool flow with Partial Segment Graph technology 6 RISC Elaborator feeds dynamic elaboration information to RISC Compiler for precise conflict analysis 7 Control-flow abstractions for wait in library functions 8 Different source code domains of a design model 9 Module hierarchy visualization of a SystemC model of a Canny edge detector
+1 Traditional Discrete Event Simulation (DES) scheduler for SystemC.
+3 2 Synchronous Parallel Discrete Event Simulation (PDES) scheduler for SystemC.
+4 3 Out-of-Order Parallel Discrete Event Simulation (OoO PDES) scheduler for SystemC.
+5 4 RISC Compiler and Simulator for Out-of-Order PDES of SystemC.
+6 5 RISC software stack.
+6 6 RISC internal representation.
+7 7 Scaled RISC tool flow with Partial Segment Graph technology.
+8 8 RISC Elaborator feeds dynamic elaboration information to RISC Compiler for precise conflict analysis 9 9 Control-flow abstractions for wait in library functions 12 10 Different source code domains of a design model 12 11 SystemC TLM-2.0 model of a DVD player 14 12 Module hierarchy visualization of a SystemC model of a Canny edge detector.
+27 13 Module hierarchy visualization of a TLM-2.0 DVD player example.
+28 14 Two different Simics simulations of the same model with the left-side using a standard SystemC kernel and the right-side featuring RISC kernel for out-of-order parallel multithreading of Sys- temC threads 29 15 Linux commands to quickly evaluate RISC in a Docker container 30